As a premed student, you might ask, if I do really well in my classes and rock the MCAT, what more do I have to do?!

 Enter the world of extracurricular activities.
 Extracurricular activities for a premed student include 2 major categories:

-- Shadowing to gain clinical experience, and
+- Shadowing and clinical experience

-- Volunteering, research, and all those hobbies you love.
+- Volunteering, research, and all those hobbies you love

-Why are these so important?
+Why are extracurriculars so important?

 Medical school admissions committees want to see that you have taken those steps and obtained some one-on-one experience seeing how a physician interacts with patents.
 If you think about it, this really does make sense for lots of reasons.
 What if you started medical school and found out that you can’t stand the sight of blood or can’t tolerate spending lots of time around people who are sick?

-So, if you score a 45 on the MCAT and have a 4.0 GPA but fail to gain any clinical experience, medical schools will throw out your application because you really haven’t taken the time to figure out if medicine is the right path for you.
+So, if you score a 528 on the MCAT and have a 4.0 GPA but fail to gain any clinical experience, medical schools will throw out your application because you really haven’t taken the time to figure out if medicine is the right path for you.